commonhare/hello-world/README.md

 # hello-world
 Just a coding hobbyist.
-I like Julia.
+I am interested in Julia, Python, and C++ at the moment.